 To those who are thinking about reapplying to Tuck: we commend your commitment to improving your candidacy.
 Here we’ll share what the reapplication process entails and what steps you can take to strengthen your application.

 We’ve covered the process; now let’s discuss the content of your reapplication.
-Spend some time reflecting on your prior application and identify areas that you believe can be strengthened.
+Spend time reflecting on your prior application and identifying areas you believe can be strengthened.
 To prompt your reflection, we encourage you to review our admissions criteria.

 Tuck is looking for candidates who are smart, accomplished, aware, and encouraging.
 Demonstrate these four attributes in your reapplication.